TomSellers/Microsoft-TLS-Config/README.md

 * [SSL / TLS Browser compatibility chart - Wikipedia][wiki-tls-compat]
 * [Microsoft patch to add limited AES support to Windows Server 2003 - KB948963][ms-2003-aes]
 * [Cipher Suites in Microsoft Schannel][ms-schannel]
+* [How to restrict the use of certain cryptographic algorithms and protocols in Schannel.dll][ms-restrict]